HypothesisWorks/hypothesis/HypothesisWorks.github.io/services/index.md

 ## Ports of Hypothesis to new languages

 Hypothesis is designed to be easy to port to new languages, but we will rarely start on new ports unless someone pays for the development.
-So if there's a language you want use Hypothesis in and you currently can't, hire us to fix that!
+So if there's a language you want to use Hypothesis in and you currently can't, hire us to fix that!

 As well as making Hypothesis available in a new language, we usually learn new things about the design